grantcarthew/aws-demo/README.md

-# aws-demo
+# AWS Demonstrations

-AWS demonstrations repository
+Simple demonstrations related to using using AWS.